Neraysho Kasanwirjo: Rapid Wien (loan)

 On 1 September 2023, Feyenoord and Rapid Wien announced that Kasanwirjo would spend the rest of the season at the Austrian club.

 Rangers (loan)

-On 21 September 2024, Kasanwirjo made his Rangers debut in a 3-0 win over Dundee in the Scottish League Cup quarter-final, coming off the bench to replace captain James Tavernier.
-He made his full debut for the club just five days later, starting at left-back in a 2-0 win away at Malmo in matchday one of the UEFA Europa League.
+On 21 September 2024, Kasanwirjo made his Rangers debut in a 3–0 win over Dundee in the Scottish League Cup quarter-final, coming off the bench to replace captain James Tavernier.
+He made his full debut for the club just five days later, starting at left-back in a 2–0 win away at Malmo in matchday one of the UEFA Europa League.
 On 1 December 2024, it was confirmed that Kasanwirjo suffered a knee injury whilst playing for Netherlands U21 and would return to his parent side Feyenoord to complete his rehabilitation.
 Kasanwirjo returned to the Rangers first-team towards the end of the season but failed to secure a permanent transfer at the end of his loan spell.

+Fortuna Sittard (loan)

+On 6 January 2026, he was loaned by Fortuna Sittard.

 International career

 Kasanwirjo is a youth international for the Netherlands.